WeLoveSpeed/welovespeed.com/_talks/2023/seo-webperf-impact.md

   slides: ~
   video: ~
 en_US:
-  title: "Accessibility and WebPerf, not so different"
+  title: "SEO and Web Performance, what's the deal?"
   subtitle: ~
   excerpt: >-
-    SEO and Web Performance, what's the deal?
+    Why is Web Performance truely important for SEO (and it's not necessarily what you think)
   description: >-
     We will first discuss the impact of code download times on crawling and crawling behavior, and we will challenge some of the conventional wisdom (such as the 500ms or 200ms average time target).